Skip to main content

 use strict

-In all fairness since we are going to be writing ES2015 JavaScript code, my preference is that we are not going to be using the var keyword at all but use let and const instead.
-But at this point you may be wondering: are there any differences between let and const?
-The answer is, yes there are.
-Let's now take a look at them.
+Since we’re writing ES2015 code, my preference is to drop var entirely and use let and const instead.
+But you might be wondering: are there differences between let and const?
+Yes.
+Let’s look at them.

 let vs const

-Let's start by discussing how let and const are similar.
+Let’s start with what let and const share.

-Both of these ways of declaring variables are block-scoped.
-That means that if they are declared in a block – such as an if statement or a function, the variable, and its value, will only be accessible inside that block of code.
+Both are block-scoped.
+If they’re declared inside a block (like an if statement or a function), the variable and its value are only accessible inside that block.

 if (1 === 1) {